groundhoggwp/groundhogg/README.txt

 * TWEAKED Add a fallback emergency DB init to the base_object class in the event a plugin calls something before the DBs are initialized.
 * FIXED Deprecated Multisite function compatibility.
 * FIXED Import CSV not uploading on some occasions.
-* FIXED Default attribute in the contact shortcode works now as per the docs
+* FIXED Default attribute in the contact shortcode works now as per the docs.
+* FIXED Unconfirmed view in the contacts table not working.

 = 2.1.6.3 (2019-11-24) =
 * ADDED Complained view to contact list.